muchimi/JoystickGremlinEx/README.md

 # Change log

+### (m76T176):
+- New: several mouse, keyboard and joystick output actions gain a remote control override option.
+The default mode is "normal", meaning the action will observe current remote control state set by the profile controls.
+The mode override can be used to change the action's target to local client, remote clients, or both independently of the current profile's global remote control state.
+- Change: documentation adds an option for dark mode.

 ### (m76T175):
 - Fix: refactor for new remote package on all files
 - Fix: Map to mouse Ex: does not release buttons post refactor.